Cloudflare Docs

 • connectivity.cloudflareclient.com verifies connectivity inside of the WARP tunnel.
 Because this check happens inside of the tunnel, you do not need to add connectivity.cloudflareclient.com to your firewall allowlist.

-While not required for the WARP client to function, we will report connectivity issues to our NEL endpoint via a.nel.cloudflare.com.
+The WARP client reports connectivity issues to our NEL endpoint via a.nel.cloudflare.com.
 This is not technically required to operate but will result in errors in our logs if not excluded properly.

 Scope of firewall rules